Lith1um/Canopy-Stencil/readme.md

 Some colours (mainly background colours) are set as rgb values without the `rgb()` container, since they are often manipulated within components to modify their opacity.

-A full list of the configurable colours is below:
+A full list of the configurable colours is below (along with their defaulted values):

 ```css
 :root {